 This is especially true of softer gems, such as opals and emeralds.
 I’ve seen too many gems that were held together by their setting fall apart when that support was removed.
 Happily, having to remove the gem and risk it cracking, may be able to be avoided with laser ring welding.

 Many jewelers don’t own, or have access to, laser welding machines.
 The main reason is because these precise instruments cost as much as a small car.
 Therefore jewelers with no access to laser machines will turn down work that requires laser techniques.

 Laser Knowledge is Power

-I wanted you to know about the availability of this technology.
-If no one laser welds and sizes in your area, you can still find someone who can safely work on your jewelry.
+I wanted you to know about the availability of this laser technology.
+If no one laser welds for repair work in your area, you can still find someone who can safely work on your jewelry.

 Look online to find a jeweler who offers laser welding services.
-It is worth mailing your piece to a distant jeweler if they have the expertise you need.
+It is worth mailing your piece to a distant jeweler if they have the expertise your ring needs.

 Who Ya Gonna Call?